Required Vaccinations

 • Convulsions

-You can get more information about bacterial meningitis from your health care provider, the Waco-McLennan County Health District (254-750-5410) or the CDC website.
+For information, contact your health care provider, the Waco-McLennan County Health District at 254-750-5410, or the CDC website.

 Department-specific Vaccination Requirements